 How to Grow Cotton Plants

-Cotton can be grown in lands with water resources like tube well or river irrigation system.
+Cotton can be grown in lands with water resources like tube wells or river irrigation systems.
 It is also grown in lands with sufficient rainfall during the wet season.

 - Long-staple cotton: length of fiber is 24 to 27 mm.